*This post may contain affiliate links. You can read our Affiliate Policy here.

 6 STEP GUIDE TO MICRO-NEEDLING

-As with any at-home skincare device or tool, it's always helpful to ask your esthetician or beautician for advice first, and even book a few treatments.
-Especially when it involves needles!
+As with any at-home skin device it's always best to ask esthetician for advice first, and even book a few treatments.
+Especially when it involves needles.

-I highly recommend doing thorough research before putting a derma roller anywhere near your face.
-To perform a safe micro-needling treatment at home you need to prepare properly or you run the risk damaging your skin.
+I highly recommend doing your own research before putting a dermaroller anywhere near your face.
+To perform a safe micro-needling treatment you need to prepare properly or you run the risk damaging your skin.

 1. How To Buy A Safe Derma Roller

-Please apply 'clean beauty' formulas that boost the skin with hydrating, nourishing ingredients.
-It's very important that skin is kept clean, so do try not to touch your face unnecessarily.
+It's very important that skin is kept clean too.
+So don't touch your face unnecessarily and make sure your pillowcase is clean.
 Avoid the gym, makeup, fake tan and sun exposure for 24-48 hours depending on the needle size used.

-Avoid using a serum that contains actives ingredients, such as retinols/retin A, vitamin C, glycolic acid, salicylic acid, or kojic acid.
+*Avoid using any products that contains actives ingredients, such as retinols/retin A, vitamin C, glycolic acid, salicylic acid, or kojic acid.

 First wash your derma roller carefully in soapy water (dish soap is suitable) and rinse.
 Then soak it in 70% isopropyl alcohol.
 You can also spray your roller with the alcohol, just make sure you thoroughly soak it.

-4. How Often To Use A Derma Roller
+4. How Often Should You Use A Derma Roller

-Note: if using oils make sure they are organic.
+*If using oils post micro-needling make sure they're organic.